f5devcentral/xcmcndemoguide/README.rst

 Public Cloud (multi-cloud), Modules & Scripts
 ##############################################

 The contents of the guide is divided into modules, which can be used separately or together in order to explore a particular Multi-Cloud Networking use-case.
-Each module contains a set of Terraform scripts `Terraform scripts <./terraform>`_ for different public clouds (rev. 1: Amazon AWS and Microsoft Azure, rev.2: adds Google GCP).
+Each module contains a set of `Terraform scripts <./terraform>`_ for different public clouds (rev. 1: Amazon AWS and Microsoft Azure, rev.2: adds Google GCP).

 These modules are intended to simplify deployment of sample app services in three different clouds: Cloud A, Cloud B, and Cloud C in order to work through different MCN use-cases.
 Here's a recommended selection of cloud providers for this guide, which will be used as a reference throughout: